TheresaLui/SelfHelpContent_v2/articles/microsoft.mcas/mcas-config-ac-browsing-apps.md

   cloudEnvironments="public"
 />

-# I’m having issues with session controls while browsing a protected app
+# I'm having issues with session controls while browsing a protected app

 Browsing a protected app that has been secured using session controls allows a user to access a web-based app while restricting actions such as copy, cut, paste, download, upload, and some custom activities.